 - Lounges and breakout rooms – Create areas that support interaction, connection, and networking

 - A backstage area – Provide an area for speakers and entertainers to prep

 - Booths – Set up an area for exhibitors

 - Engagement tools – Optimize audience participation with surveys, chats, and Q&A sessions

 Use the same best practices and steps above, but think more in terms of virtual event platform features and how to use them to make your corporate events more enthralling.

-Our guide to virtual events in 2022 can give you more insights.
+Our guide to virtual events can give you more insights.

 While it’s helpful to understand the different corporate events you can plan and produce virtually, it’s beneficial to see some real-life examples.